EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 * Group response: unicast CoAP response message sent back by a listener in the group as a response to a group request received from a broadcaster.

 * Source authentication: evidence that a received message in the group originated from a specifically identified group member.
-This also provides assurances that the message was not tampered with by any other group member or an adversary node outside the group.
+This also provides assurances that the message was not tampered with by any other group member or an adversary outside the group.

-# Scope description # {#scope}

-An endpoint joins a group by explicitly interacting with a responsible Group Manager.
-An endpoint member of a group can behave as a broadcaster and/or as a listener.
-As a broadcaster, it can transmit multicast request messages to the group.
-As a listener, it receives multicast request messages from a broadcaster, and possibly replies by transmitting unicast response messages.
-Upon joining the group, endpoints are not required to know how many and what endpoints are active in the group.

-According to the multicast CoAP specification {{RFC7252}}, any possible proxy entity is supposed to know about the broadcasters in the group and to not perform aggregation of response messages.
-Also, every broadcaster expects and is able to handle multiple unicast response messages associated to a same multicast request message.

-An endpoint that is member of a group is identified by an endpoint ID, which is associated to the group and shared among all its members.
-Endpoint IDs are necessary in order to identify a given endpoint with no commitment to any protocol-relevant identifiers as IP addresses.
-The Group Manager generates and manages endpoint IDs in order to ensure their uniqueness within a same multicast group.
-That is, there cannot be multiple endpoints that belong to the same group and are associated to a same endpoint ID.

-An endpoint needs to have other data, in order to participate in the group communication, such for example the shared keying material to protect and verify the message and the public keys of the broadcasters of the groups, in order to verify digital signatures of secure messages and ensure their source authenticity.
-These pieces of information are provided by the Group Manager through out-of-band means or other pre-established secure channels; further details about establishment, revocation and renewal of the group context and key material is out of the scope of this document.

 # Use cases # {#sec-use-cases}